 How to Fill Aadhaar Enrolment/Correction Form?

 Full form of URN is Update Request Number.
 URN is a 14 digit unique number which is allocated to users who have used the Aadhaar self-services portal to update their Aadhaar card.
-URN number is required to check the status of the update of Aadhaar card.
+URN number is required to check the status of the update of Aadhar.
 This unique number is utilized to track the progress of the request raised for updation of any details on the Aadhaar card.

-At times, there may be errors in your Aadhaar card details.
+At times, there may be errors in your aadhar card details.
 It can be a human error or a system error.
 Also, there might be times when you have moved to another city and so requires an updation.
 This is when the URN comes into picture.
 It usually takes 7 working days for any updation to take place.

-There might be cases when you misplace your Aadhaar card and wish to apply for a duplicate one.
+There might be cases when you misplace your Aadhar and wish to apply for a duplicate one.
 You don’t have to panic because UIDAI has made the process of getting a duplicate Aadhaar easily by following certain steps.
 Let’s have a look at them below.
 Duplicate Aadhaar card can be generated by online or offline methods as mentioned below -

 Aadhaar card if misplaced or lost can be easily downloaded from the official website of UIDAI and clicking on ‘Download Aadhaar’.
 All you need to do is follow the process by entering few required details and OTP.
 After successful verification you will be able to download your duplicate Aadhaar card free of cost.

 You will need to visit the nearest permanent enrolment centre.
-If you know the Aadhaar card number or enrolment number you can request for a duplicate Aadhaar there.
+If you know the aadhar card number or enrolment number you can request for a duplicate Aadhaar there.
 If not, then the executive will take your biometrics details and retrieve your record from the system and take your request for duplicate Aadhaar card.

 Aadhaar is a unique 12-digit identification number which is unique and random and is assigned by the UIDAI to all the individuals in India.
-Aadhaar card verification is an important process to cross-check the validity of your existing Aadhaar.
+Aadhaar verification is an important process to cross-check the validity of your existing Aadhaar.
 This process is very crucial since it ensures that the information on your Aadhaar is valid and correct.
 In case of any inaccuracy, the card holder can immediately inform the UIDAI by calling on the toll-free number or by sending an email to UIDAI.
-You can check the validity status of your Aadhaar card by doing the Aadhaar card verification process online.
+You can check the validity status of your Aadhaar card by doing the Aadhar verification process online.
 All you need to do is follow this simple procedure

 Is it possible to link Mobile Number with Aadhar through OTP?
 What is the procedure to link Mobile Number with Aadhar?